FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/CustomBiome.md

     The first Argument can be Decoration.SURFACE_STRUCTURES, Decoration.UNDERGROUND_ORES...
     It is used to determine where the Structure will spawn.
     The second Argument can be BiomeDecoratorGroups.ORE_DIAMOND ...
-    There is almost every Structure listed that is used in Vanilla Generation **Note: Many Structures have requirements to work.
-For example:**
+    There is almost every Structure listed that is used in Vanilla Generation <br>
+    **Note: Many Structures have requirements to work.
+For example:** <br>
       Ores(from Overworld) will need Stone to replace <br>
       Ores(from Nether) will need Netherrack to replace <br>
       Trees will only spawn on dirt, grass ... <br>